Adirelle/s6rc-overlay/README.md

 ### With Docker

-You can use on of the (yet to come) [public images](https://hub.docker.com/r/adirelle/s6rc-overlay/).
+You can use on of the [docker images](https://hub.docker.com/r/adirelle/s6rc-overlay/).

 Or include it in your Dockerfile, like this: